MerrickSwaffar/GoLift/README.md

-# CMPS115
+# GoLift
-A simple Android app for tracking nutrition and excercize information.
+An Android app for tracking nutrition and excercize information.